erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

 A function returns when it reaches the end of its statement block or when a *return* statement is encountered.
 When using the *return* statement a return value can be explicitly specified.
 Without this statement, or when using just *return* the return value is considered to be integer 0.
 The return value of a function can be used immediately, so a function can appear everywhere where a variable can appear.
 Any data type can be returned by a function, including lists and strings.
 Variables are defined within the scope of a function.
 Any variable defined outside of a function is considered global.
 Functions are always defined globally.
 ##### Importing modules
-Via the *import* statement program code from other files can be loaded.
-The code in any file which is imported is executed immediately.
+The *import* statement loads program code from other files.
+The imported code is executed immediately after loading.
 Its functions are added to the global list and any statement or declaration outside a function definition is executed.
-A module will only be imported once, repeated calls importing an already imported file have no effect.
+A module will only be imported once so repeated calls importing an already imported file have no effect.
 Imports can be nested.
 ```
 str file = "file1.ext"